DAcosta322/HackTheSkies2024/README.md

 # HackTheSkies2024

-#BackEnd
+BackEnd
-Use a database that supports AV1 encoding
+-Use a database that supports AV1 encoding